Tag Archives: Bushwalking in Western Australia

 By Glenn Burns

 To climb Mt Meharry in Western Australia’s Pilbara region is easy enough.
 A ramble of 11 kilometres will take you to its 1253 metre summit and back.
 A mere day walk for local Pilbara peakbaggers.
-But for this party of blow-ins from the east coast, the logistics of accessing Meharry were a bit more complicated.
+But for this party of blow-ins from the east coast, the logistics of accessing Meharry were more complicated.
 For Don Burgher, Brian Manuel, Judy and I, there was the five and a half hour flight to Perth followed by a road trip of four days through the outback of W.A.
 We touched down at Meharry’s base on a glorious winter’s day in August.

 Mt Meharry summit